Andrea loves to take walks. She believes that taking walks improves one's overall wellbeing. She has found plenty of rewards by walking.

 - Set a goal of how many national parks you’ll visit in a year.

 - While at home, take steps while you read and play with your phone.

 Finding Time Every Day to Walk

 The tricky part of getting in your daily steps is managing your busy schedule.
-It's hard to get in 10,000 steps when you have a ton of work on your plate, or when you're trying to help manage all your kids' schedules and get through school.
-You have to think ahead about how you're going to get in your steps.
+It’s hard to get in 10,000 steps when you have a ton of work on your plate, or when you’re trying to help manage all your kids’ schedules.
+You have to think ahead about how you’re going to get in your steps.
 Sometimes you get lucky and you can easily combine activities with walking.

 - It can take time to work yourself up to 10,000 steps each day.
 You may want to slowly add in 1,000 more steps each week until you feel like you can successfully get to 10,000 or more.

 - One of the easiest ways to get in your steps is to walk in place.
-You might not be moving as far, but you're still working your muscles.
+You’re still working your muscles even if you’re just walking in place.
 We use 200 muscles to take a single step forward.

 Two things you should do to increase your odds of getting in those steps are: staying hydrated and going to bed at a decent time.
 Staying hydrated is important for any kind of exercise, and though you might not be sweating as much as you would with more extraneous exercise, walking can still drain you.
 (Your body will always thank you for nourishing it with H2O.)

 Getting enough sleep will help you to stay motivated.
 You want to aim for eight hours of sleep each night, which will help your body to heal, repair its muscles, encourage strong immune health, and help you get what you need from dreams.
 If you’re not getting enough sleep, it will be hard to get enough steps.
 Lethargy doesn’t help when you want to add exercise into your life.